Meteorites

 A meteorite containing chondrules (courtesy of the Planetary Data Center).

 2. Stoney-Irons: only 1% of the meteorites are of this type.
-They have a variable mixture of metal (iron and nickel) and rock (silicates) and have densities ranging from 4 to 6 (relative to the density of water).
-They come from a differentiated object at the boundary between the metal core and the rock crust.
+They have a variable mixture of metal (iron and nickel) and rock (silicates) and have densities ranging from 4 to 6 times that of water.
+They come from a differentiated object at the boundary between the metal core and the rock crust or from objects that were only partially differentiated.
 They are 4.4 billion years old.

 3. Irons: although they make up about 40% of the meteorites found worldwide, only 2 to 3% of the meteorites are these type.
 They make up so many of the ones found because they are easily distinguished from Earth rocks.
-They are noticeably denser than Earth rocks, they have a density around 7.
+They are noticeably denser than Earth rocks, they have a density around 7 times that of water.
 They come from the core of a differentiated body and are made of iron and nickel.
 They are 4.4 billion years old.
 Irons sometimes have large, coarse-grained crystalline patterns (``Widmanstatten patterns'') that is evidence that they cooled slowly.

 iron meteorite